ndq3004/RazorPagesIdentityManager/Readme.md

 For this specific codebase, the safest order is:

-1. Fix package versions in `RazorPageShopManager.csproj`.
+1. Fix package versions in `RazorPageIdentityManager.csproj`.
 2. Add `ApplicationUser`.
 3. Update `Databases/AppContext.cs`.
 4. Update `Program.cs`.